 Successful Defense of Class Certification

-This decision will be a powerful tool for companies in the financial services industry to argue against class certification in cases arising out of programmatic failure.
-The decision establishes that individual negotiations between program vendors, sales agents and lessees likely precludes class treatment of claims or counterclaims based upon the allegation that lessees were fraudulently persuaded to enter their individual lease agreements.
+This decision will be a powerful tool for financial services companies to argue against class certification in cases arising out of programmatic failure.
+The decision establishes that individual negotiations between program vendors, sales agents, and lessees likely preclude class treatment of claims or counterclaims based upon the allegation that lessees were fraudulently persuaded to enter their lease agreements.